junhua/bgm-han/README.md

 pip install -r requirements.txt
 ```

-Alternatively, install the package using `setup.py`:
+To install the package in editable mode using `setup.py`:

 ```bash
 pip install -e .